Walter Model: Rzhev

-The expediency of preparing rearward defense lines, although these went against the express wishes of Hitler, meant that Model's influence was felt even when he was absent from the battlefield.
-At the end of July 1942 the front erupted as a new Soviet offensive tore through the German defense at Rzhev.
-Model was on convalescent leave, having been hit by a chance rifle shot whilst flying over the front, and General von Vietinghoff was in temporary command.
+The expediency of preparing rearward defence lines, although these went against the express wishes of Hitler, meant that Model's influence was felt even when he was absent from the battlefield.
+At the end of July 1942 the front erupted as a new Soviet offensive tore through the German defence at Rzhev.
+Model was on convalescent leave, having been hit by a chance rifle shot while flying over the front.
 Model returned to Ninth Army on the 10 August and immediately made his presence felt.
 He ordered the creation of scratch battle groups made up of soldiers returning from leave and threw them into the fighting.
-At almost exactly the same time he forcefully demanded extra divisions from Kluge at Army Group headquarters, or "provide detailed instructions as to how the battle is to be continued."
-By the close of September, the Soviet offensive was temporarily spent, but Zhukov, unhappy with the results of the summer and still aware of opportunities around the Rzhev salient, tried again with even more force in November.

-Code named Operation Mars, Soviet forces struck simultaneously at the Ninth Army from four directions.
+By the close of September, the Soviet offensive was temporarily spent, but Georgy Zhukov, unhappy with the results of the summer and still aware of opportunities around the Rzhev salient, tried again with even more force in November.
+Code named Operation Mars, Soviet forces struck at the Ninth Army from four directions.
 Model's defensive abilities were once again put to the test, and his forces were once again able to contain and then cut off and destroy Soviet spearheads, even though the German losses were again extensive.
-Model emerged from a year of fighting around Rzhev with an enhanced reputation as a "Lion of defense" (Löwe der Abwehr").
+Model emerged from a year of fighting around Rzhev with an enhanced reputation as a "Lion of defence".
 Liddell Hart wrote that he had "the amazing capability to collect a reserve from an almost empty battlefield".